sparksammy/GEMS/README.md

 However, here are the dependencies (in ubuntu) in case you *want* to compile this

-sudo apt install -y libc6-dev-i386 grub-common nasm gcc liblua5.1-0-dev liblua50-dev qemu-system-i386 grub-pc-bin lua-socket
+sudo apt install -y libc6-dev-i386 grub-common nasm gcc liblua5.1-0-dev liblua50-dev qemu-system-i386 grub-pc-bin lua-socket xorriso

 *(Yes, we are using grub and lua.
 No I, Sparksammy, don't really care; the source code is in a different place afterall, so it should be compliant with our licenses.
 Please don't sue if it is, just fork and send a pull request to remove the offending code, and fixing the current code that relies on current libraries.)*